Plain English Summary

 What does the study involve?

-Participating daycare providers will be randomly allocated to one of three groups.
-One group of daycare providers will be trained to increase all types of PA and reduce time spent sitting around.
-Another group of providers will have the same training but parents of kids in their care will also receive training on how to incorporate PA into their child’s daily routine.
-The last group of daycares will offer their typical curriculum.
-Study staff will visit daycare centers and take measurements from each consenting child.
-We will measure PA using a device called an accelerometer (like a pedometer).
-Each child will wear this device for 1 week at a time.
-We will measure height, weight and body composition.
-We will look at skills such as running, hopping, jumping and ball control.
-All measurements will be done at the beginning of the study and 3 and 6 months later.
-Consenting parents/guardians will be asked to fill out questionnaires.
+Participating daycare providers are randomly allocated to one of three groups.
+One group of daycare providers is trained to increase all types of PA and reduce time spent sitting around.
+Another group of providers has the same training but parents of kids in their care also receive training on how to incorporate PA into their child’s daily routine.
+The last group of daycares offers their typical curriculum.
+Study staff visit daycare centers and take measurements from each consenting child.
+PA is measured using a device called an accelerometer (like a pedometer).
+Each child wears this device for 1 week at a time.
+Height, weight and body composition are also measured.
+Skills such as running, hopping, jumping and ball control are also assessed.
+All measurements are done at the beginning of the study and 3 and 6 months later.
+Consenting parents/guardians are asked to fill out questionnaires.

 What are the possible benefits and risks of participating?

 This study could help children be more physically active, assist them in maintaining a healthy body weight and subsequently reduce the risk of getting heart disease.
 There are no major health risks in this study.
 It is possible that some children may feel a bit of stiffness or muscle soreness when they increase their physical activity.

 When is the study starting and how long is it expected to run for?

 Who is funding the study?